 - Legal and Tax Information: Staff provide legal definitions and specific citations from the codes, but do not interpret passages.
 Staff do not recommend specific attorneys, but may suggest the patron contact an attorney or the local bar association for further assistance.
 Staff assist patrons in locating specific tax forms and publications.
-Staff do not interpret tax regulations or provide tax advice.
+Staff do not interpret tax regulations or provide legal, tax or other financial advice.

 - Medical Information: Staff will assist patrons in finding information about diseases, medical conditions, tests, and treatments in print and electronic resources.
 Staff do not interpret the information found in these medical resources.
 Staff do not make diagnoses, give advice, or recommend specific health care professionals.